-The analyses conducted using a data set collected for another purpose for the PANYNJ indicate that among E-ZPass users who are aware of the off-peak discount program, 16% had changed their travel schedules to enjoy the off-peak discounts.
-This represents 7.68% of the E-ZPass users and 5.33% of the total number of users.
-The data also suggest that carriers are responsive to receivers' desires in terms of delivery times.
+The analyses was conducted using a data set collected for another purpose for the PANYNJ.
+It indicated that among E-ZPass users who were aware of the off-peak discount program, 16% had changed their travel schedules to enjoy the off-peak discounts.
+This represented 7.68% of the E-ZPass users and 5.33% of the total number of users.
+The data also suggested that carriers were responsive to receivers' desires in terms of delivery times.
 Ninety-three percent of the carriers that indicated they couldn't change delivery times, cited receivers' opposition as the key factor.
-The project team will corroborate these findings using a survey targeting commercial carriers.

 Study Completed.
 The final report was completed in March 2005.
-It can be accessed on the FHWA Highway Community Exchange website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/f28934ff571ff3c685256db10063e81b?OpenDocument
+It can be accessed on the FHWA Highway Community Exchange website at: http://knowledge.fhwa.dot.gov/cops/hcx.nsf/384aefcefc48229e85256a71004b24e0/f2893 4ff571ff3c685256db10063e81b?OpenDocument

-For More Information Contact:

-José Holguín-Veras, Ph.D., P.E., Associate Professor, Rensselaer Polytechnic Institute; 110 8th Street Building JEC 4030, Troy NY 12180-3590; e-mail:jhv@rpi.edu or Mark F. Muriello, Assistant Director, Tunnels, Bridges and Terminals Department, The Port Authority of New York and New Jersey, One Madison Avenue - 5th Floor, New York, NY 10010, e-mail: mmuriello@panynj.gov
+For More Information Contact: José Holguín-Veras, Ph.D., P.E., Associate Professor, Rensselaer Polytechnic Institute; 110 8th Street Building JEC 4030, Troy NY 12180-3590; e-mail: jhv@rpi.edu or Mark F. Muriello, Assistant Director, Tunnels, Bridges and Terminals Department, The Port Authority of New York and New Jersey, One Madison Avenue - 5th Floor, New York, NY 10010, e-mail: mmuriello@panynj.gov